Senbagh Upazila: Education

 The average literacy is 70.3%: male 50.3% and female 20.0%.
 Educational institutions include: one government college, two non-government colleges, two government high schools, 23 non-government high schools, 19 madrasas, 79 government primary schools, and 41 non-government primary school.
 Cultural organisations include: 17 rural club, one cinema hall, and 14 playground.
 The main occupations are: agriculture 30.14%, agricultural labourer 16.66%, wage labourer 1.96%, commerce 10.99%, service 23.54%, transport 2.52% and others 14.19%.
 About 1,000 women and girls received sewing training from MAAWS Sewing Training Institute by June 2011.
 MAAWS also founded a computer training school at village Yarpur in Senbagh.
 There is a village in Domoria union named Gazir Hat where a high school (Gazir Hat High School), a primary school, (Domoria Primary School) etc., (the Akbor Ali Khan College).
 There is a village in Kadra union named Mogua where a high school, a primary school, and a vocational high school are situated.
 Freedom Fighter M A Azim Chowdhury is one of the founders and former headmaster of M A Ali High School and Vocational High School in Mogua Village.
 Domoura and Mogua village are most popular in Senbagh upazila.
 There have a model many model village, one of them is Chandpur.
 Chandpur has many educational institutes.
 Chandpur Model High School is a famous educational institute.
 It was established in 1992.

-The most popular village is Thanar par 9 no word under 1 no Chaterpaiya union.
-There is a standard educational institution called Fayzunnesa Ibtedaye Model Madrasah (established in 2019), which will comply with International Standard Educational procedures.
-Besides Islamic education, this Madrasah's students are taught spoken English and Arabic conversation, which are not available at other institutions in Senbagh upazila.
-It also has mandatory computer education and debate programmes.
-Mainly this Model Madrasah will be led by Chief Coordinator Mr. Abdul Ahad, Kamil Hadith, Jamea Ahamadia Kamil Madrasah, Chittagong, Manager HR AK Khan Group, Mr. Rakibul Hasan (Coordinator, student of Notre Dame College and Dhaka Divisional Debate champion, 2016) and Md.Sharif Uddin (Principal), Khotib Thanar par Central Jame Mosque.
-There are perfectly trained and well-skilled teachers and its target is to ensure quality education and to be one of the best educational institution at Noakhali under Chattogram Division.
+There is a standard educational institution called Fayzunnesa Ibtedaye Model Madrasah which was established in 2019.